Posted May 1, 2009

 In 2003, Dr. Tait joined the boards of AAHA and the National Commission on Veterinary Economic Issues.
 He served as AAHA secretary-treasurer and was a member of its advisory group on practice management.
 He also chaired the task force that wrote the AAHA mentoring guidelines and the work group that developed the student Web site.

-Dr. Tait said the most important AAHA initiative going into his year as president is the new campaign to raise awareness of the association's accreditation program for veterinary practices (see page 1242).
+Dr. Tait said the most important AAHA initiative going into his year as president is the new campaign to raise awareness of the association's accreditation program for veterinary practices (see story).
 During the current recession, he said, consumers look even more for branding that signals the quality of a business.

 "The rebranding and new focus on accreditation are very timely," Dr. Tait said.
 "In this economy, where there's maybe more thought put into spending money, and less discretionary income, there's a challenge for us to increase awareness on the part of our client base as well."